-From the policy context set out above, the principal considerations material to the determination of this application are considered to be as follows:

-- 1 Principle of Demolition - 2 Design of the Replacement Building Scale, Bulk, Design Approach - 3 Effect of the Development on Private/Public Open Space - 4 Acceptability of Basement Development and Design - 5 Amenity of Neighbouring Occupiers - 6 Transport Issues - 7 Trees and Landscape/Biodiversity Strategy - 8 Sustainability - 7.2 Each of these is addressed in turn below.
+- From the policy context set out above, the principal considerations material to the determination of this application remain as per the considerations under the extant approved application under ref.
+2015/0441/P. Notwithstanding this, these are again set out as follows: - 1 Principle of Demolition - 2 Design of the Replacement Building Scale, Bulk, Design Approach - 3 Effect of the Development on Private/Public Open Space - 4 Acceptability of Lower Ground Floor Development and Design - 5 Amenity of Neighbouring Occupiers - 6 Transport Issues - 7 Trees and Landscape/Biodiversity Strategy - 8 Sustainability - Each of these is addressed in turn below.